Theaster Gates

-Theaster Gates (/ˌθiːˈæstər ˈgeɪˌts/; born August 28, 1973) is an American social practice installation artist and a professor in the Department of Visual Arts at the University of Chicago.
+Theaster Gates (/θiːˌæstər ˈgeɪts/; born August 28, 1973) is an American social practice installation artist and a professor in the Department of Visual Arts at the University of Chicago.
 He was born in Chicago, Illinois, where he still lives and works.

 Gates' work has been shown at major museums and galleries internationally and deals with urban planning, religious space, and craft.
 He works to revitalize underserved neighborhoods by combining urban planning and art practices.
 Gates' art practice responds to disinvestment in African-American urban communities, particularly after the 2008 financial crisis, addresses the importance of formal archives for remembering and valuing Black cultural forms, and disrupts artistic canons, especially those of post-painterly abstraction and color field painting.

 Early life and education

 Theaster Gates was born and raised in East Garfield Park on the West Side of Chicago.
 He was the youngest of nine children and the only son.
 His father was a roofer, and his mother a school teacher.
 His sisters passed on their interest in civil rights activism, and the family attended a Baptist church where Gates, a choir member, became interested in performance.
 Gates attended Lane Technical High School.

 In 1996, Gates graduated from Iowa State University with a B.S. in urban planning and ceramics.
 After college, he worked primarily in ceramics and spent a year in Tokoname, Japan, studying pottery.
 He decided he wanted to explore religion in South Africa, and in 1998 he received an M.A. degree at the University of Cape Town in fine arts and religious studies.